ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 >**Note:** For Java Subtyping to work, the Ballerina binding objects need to be fully implemented, it will not work with empty dependency objects.

 ### Support for Java Casting
 The `ballerina/java` module of the Ballerina standard library provides the `cast` function to support Java casting.
-This could be used to cast Ballerina binding objects into its subtypes based on assignability.
+This could be used to cast Ballerina binding objects into their subtypes based on assignability.

 E.g., A Ballerina binding object instance mapping the `java.io.InputStream` Java class `inputStream` could be casted onto a Ballerina binding object mapping the `java.io.FileInputStream` Java class as follows.
 ```ballerina